Full moons are known for their wacky names, and this weekend’s moon is no exception.

-It’s called the Super Worm Moon, and before you ask, the answer is no — there won’t be hordes of giant, slithering annelids taking over our streets.
-The name does refer to worms, though, as they tend to emerge from the soil around this time of year.
-The “super” part refers to the fact that the moon happens to be full at the point in its orbit where it is closest to Earth, which will make tonight’s show quite easy to see for those of us blessed with a clear sky.
+The name does refer to worms, as they tend to emerge from the soil around this time of year.
+The “super” part refers to the fact that the moon happens to be full at the point in its orbit where it is closest to Earth, which will make this weekend’s show quite easy to see for people blessed with a clear sky.